Les Tuniques Bleues: Video games

 Les Tuniques Bleues was made into a video game named North & South in 1989 by Infogrames.
 In 2012, this game was adapted by Anuman Interactive as a multiplayer game.

 In popular culture

-Les Tuniques Bleues are among the many Belgian comics characters to jokingly have a Brussels street named after them.
+Les Tuniques Bleues are among the many Belgian comic characters to jokingly have a Brussels street named after them.
 The Rue des Comédiens/ Komediantenstraat has a commemorative plaque with the name Rue des Tuniques Bleues/ Blauwbloezenstraat placed under the actual street sign.